 Prompt: Compare the yearly financial statements of Apple and Microsoft for the year 2020.

 ChatGPT can assist in selecting a trading strategy by providing information and insights on different trading methods and techniques.
-For example, it can provide information on the following trading strategies:
+For example, it can help learn trading options, momentum, etc.

-Let’s ask ChatGPT to give a mean reversion strategy for trading AAPLE!
+Let’s ask ChatGPT to give a mean reversion strategy for trading APPLE!

-Prompt: Give me a mean reversion trading strategy to trade AAPLE
+Prompt: Give me a mean reversion trading strategy to trade APPLE

-Prompt: Give me python code for a mean reversion trading strategy to trade AAPLE
+Prompt: Give me python code for a mean reversion trading strategy to trade APPLE

 This is a basic example of a mean reversion trading strategy for Apple stock.
 It's important to note that past performance is not a guarantee of future results and that traders should always do their own research and consult with a financial advisor before making any investment decisions.